Skip to main content

 Our dedication to security at Slack extends beyond conventional measures by leveraging cutting edge threat intelligence with innovative automations for discovering and invalidating vulnerable user credentials at scale.
 We firmly believe that proactively safeguarding against existing and emerging threats is not only a necessity for fostering a secure platform, but critical for sustaining user trust in our brand.
 We also pride ourselves on designing approaches that emphasize a seamless and transparent user experience, all while simultaneously implementing robust security protocols to thwart unauthorized access attempts by threat actors.

 Interested in helping us protect Slack users?
-Apply now

 Footnotes